utxostack/unique-cell/README.md

 ```
 **Notice: The xUDT information format is NOT a key-value structure.**

-You can find code on how to construct the data in `generator-example/src/lumos.ts`
+You can find the code about how to construct the xUDT information data in `generator-example/src/lumos.ts`
 ```ts
 const coin = {
   decimal: 6,